Between The Ticks (Photos & Poem)

 3. Sit back (and keep writing!) for up to two weeks while we read, review and write our responses to your work.
 We’ll return it as quickly as possible without compromising on quality.
 And we will, of course, keep you updated if there are any delays.

-**PLEASE NOTE: Writing sent through Briefly Feedback is ineligible for publication in Briefly Zine.
-We can, however, recommend other journals or publishers we think might be a good fit for the piece.**
+**PLEASE NOTE: Writing sent through Briefly Feedback is not eligible for publication in Briefly Zine or for entry in any Briefly competition.
+We can, however, recommend other journals, publishers or competitions we think might be a good fit for the piece, if desired.**

 Thank you for supporting our little literary space!